 Cast Iron Canada will be closing the facebook groups in the coming weeks.
 Really don’t like what the big social media companies are doing to it’s users.
 We have a chat forum that is open and ready for use here : https://castironcanada.com/cicforum

 Or better yet, we are setting up a new social platform for cast iron research here: https://castironcanada.com/community.

-Canadian cast iron hollow ware is poorly documented, and this is what castironcanada.com is all about.
-It is an “attempt” to decipher logos, time frames, makers marks etc. This hasn’t been an easy task, days/weeks/months of reading different articles and journals and still we’re only able to scratch the surface.
-Bear with me as I put this site together.
+Canadian cast iron hollow ware and foundries in general are poorly documented, and this is what castironcanada.com is all about.
+It is an “attempt” to decipher logos, time frames, makers marks etc. This hasn’t been an easy task, years of reading different articles and journals and still we’re only able to scratch the surface.
+Bear with us as we put this site together.
 Once again, it’s an attempt to break some of the code, not a guarantee.
 I love my Canadian Cast Iron cookware, it rivals Griswold and other US manufacturers.

 Thanks for dropping by.